K3duggan/terraform-docker-aws-demo/README.md

-Note: This is a work in progress and needs review.
-Due to time contraints it was only briefly reviewed.

 # Terraform + Docker + AWS Demo

 Deploys a tiny Node.js “Hello, World!” web app in a Docker container on an EC2 instance inside a VPC using **Terraform**.
 This repo is designed for assessments and learning: clean, reproducible, and minimal.